iFaxity/vite-plugin-istanbul/README.md

 * `opts.extension {string|string[]}` - Optional string or array of strings of extensions to include (dot prefixed like .js or .ts).
 By default this is set to `['.js', '.cjs', '.mjs', '.ts', '.tsx', '.jsx', '.vue']`
 * `opts.requireEnv {boolean}` - Optional boolean to require env to be true to instrument to code, otherwise it will instrument even if env variable is not set
 * `opts.cypress {boolean}` - Optional boolean to change the env to CYPRESS_COVERAGE instead of VITE_COVERAGE.
 For ease of use with @cypress/code-coverage
+* `opts.checkProd {boolean}` - Optional boolean to enforce the plugin to skip instrumentation for production environments, checks NODE_ENV for "production" (case insensitive).
+Defaults to true`

 Examples
 --------------------------